Luganos/yii2-count-user/README.md

 Installation

-Extension may be installed by taking the following two simple steps:
+Extension may be installed by taking the following simple steps:

  1. add "lugano/yii2-count-user": "*" to the require section of your composer.json file.
  2. run composer install to install the specified extensions.